Where Do Guests Stay at a Destination Wedding?

 It’s the simplest option logistically, and often the most memorable.

-This is a big part of why camp-style venues create such a strong experience, which we explain more in our summer camp wedding guide.
+This is a big part of why camp-style venues create such a strong experience, something we break down in how to plan a luxurious summer camp wedding.

 The alternative is having guests stay off-site.